haschka/French-Regional-Omicron-Invasion/README.md

 The cross immuity assumed between Delta and Omicron.
 This value indicates how much protection against an infection by the other variant is obtained by infection with one variant.

 ### preinfected
-The fraction of the population that is assumed to be immune against delta at the onset of the calculation.
+The fraction of the population that is assumed to be immune against Delta at the onset of the calculation.

 ### rzero, error, onset
 The file type:
-- rzero holds 4 columns, the first is the region code indicator, the second the R_zero value for the delta variant ( intepolated from data ), the third the R_zero value calculated for the Omicron Variant and the fourth column holds the R_zero value of other registered variants in the timeframe (negligable)
+- rzero holds 4 columns, the first is the region code indicator, the second the R value for the delta variant ( intepolated from data ), the third the R value calculated for the Omicron Variant and the fourth column holds the R value of other registered variants in the timeframe (negligable)
 - error holds 2 columns, the first column is the region code indicator, the second the absolute fit error.
-- onset holds 2 columns, the first column is the region code indicator, the second the number the day of december 2021 used as a start for the 20 day R_zero calculation window.
+- onset holds 2 columns, the first column is the region code indicator, the second the number the day of december 2021 used as a start for the 20 day R calculation window.

 French region codes are given as follows:
 ```